 - Start taking your kids to the dentist early.
-The American Dental Association recommends children visit the dentist within six months of their first tooth or by age 1.
+The American Dental Association recommends children visit the dentist within six months of their first tooth or by age one.
 Early visits give kids a chance to become familiar with the dentist and may help reduce anxiety down the road.

 - Lead by example.
 If you’re nervous about the dentist, your kids might pick up on it and adopt the same attitude.
 According to a study in the International Journal of Pediatric Dentistry, adults can transfer their dental anxiety or fears to family members.
 Make a conscientious effort to demonstrate a positive attitude toward the dentist while articulating the value of regular visits.
 By modeling relaxed behavior, you can let your kids know there’s nothing to be afraid of.